Wagah Border crossing

 Border crossings are often demanding travel days (and rare; when you come from an island country).
 But as far as crossing the Wagah Border it is actually in fact pretty straightforward.

-Assuming you have everything in order (passports, visas etc) there is nothing to worry about crossing the Wagah Border to Pakistan.
+Assuming you have everything in order (passports, visas etc) there is nothing to worry about crossing the Wagah Border from India to Pakistan.

 Be sure to remember that it is a land border between two countries that have a complicated history and as foreigners able to cross that border it is a real privilege.